WorldWalker42/Transmogrification-Lite/Extension Resources/2. Basic Stats Support/README.md

 ### Complete Example

-Now people can also use the stats of your equipment with the appearance of any other supported item!
+Now players can also use the basic stats of your equipment with the appearance of any other supported item!

 I've added basic stats support to my example mod.
 The .pak and project files are available above.